 Marijuana defense attorney Michael P. Manley represents clients in Flint and throughout Michigan

 In 2018, Michigan voters chose to legalize possession and cultivation of marijuana (cannabis) for adults over 21 with certain restrictions.
-However, the government is continuing to vigorously prosecute people for possession, manufacturing, distribution, cultivating and selling the drug, also known by many informal names such as "pot," "weed," "grass," and "reefer."
+However, the government is continuing to vigorously prosecute people for other violations involving the drug, also known by many informal names such as “pot,” “weed,” “grass,” and “reefer.”

 Marijuana charges can have serious consequences in Michigan.
-Even possessing a small amount of the drug in certain circumstances can result in significant fines and possibly even jail time.
+Even selling or distributing a small amount of the drug in certain circumstances can result in significant fines and possibly even jail time.
 That's why it's critical that you clearly understand Michigan's marijuana laws and contact Manley & Manley if you’ve been charged.

 Attorney Michael P. Manley realizes the penalties for drug convictions can be very severe.
 That's why he takes such cases very seriously right from the start.
 When you contact him, you know that your case will receive the attention it rightfully deserves.

 Our attorneys have years of experience handling drug offense cases involving marijuana.
 If you were arrested on marijuana charges or believe you are under investigation, call (810) 238-0500 and schedule a free case evaluation.